 The answer was, frankly, a shock.
 “Remember when we were all watching films up in my room?” he asked, “well that’s when I started wondering how they did it, and watching what they did.”

 I’m absorbing this slowly – the buzz had been getting deeper over time – when that electric shock down my spine came back to me over the years.
 I had gotten it right, after all.
 You never really know as a parent, but this was as close to that knowledge as you can get.

-I started explaining to Charlie and Alex and their friends a little of the thought process and self-doubt that had gone into allowing those stoned afternoons and evenings.
+I started explaining to Charlie and Alex and their friends a little of the thought process and self-doubt that had gone into allowing those long teenage afternoons and evenings in Charlie’s room.

 Charlie was addressing my uneasiness about leaving him and Alex in the lurch.
 He didn’t see it that way, and neither did Alex.
 They were both very grateful for what I had been able to do for them, and totally behind my retirement.
 I’ve been very lucky health wise, but am starting to look visibly older, and they want me to stick around.
 As do I!

 I had already figured out that this was likely the last time that I would see them before leaving on that jet plane to Paris, and apparently so had Charlie.
 He was talking about everything that he thought that I had done for him, over the years, and I began to realize that this was planned: he too must have figured out that it would be the last time that I would see my boys for a while.